balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 3 -> 2 -> 1 -> 6 -> 5 -> 4 -> 8 -> 7 -> NULL
 ```

-Ok, there is an edge case, If 3 elements are not available, **it should sort whatever is available.**
+Ok, there is an edge case.
+If 3 elements are not available, **it should reverse whatever is available.**
 That’s a good catch.

 Let me try to garnish some logic now